 How to build your own business contact list?

 Renting or buying B2B contact lists might seem to be a quick solution but it has its own shortcomings.
 You got to first find a reliable list vendor, you got to pay per contact and chances are more you might use the same list as your competitor.

 Experts advise that building your own B2B contact list is always better than buying lists from vendors.
 Here are 3 reasons why you should build B2B contact lists.
 You can:

 - Target specific companies/people profiles from niche markets.

 - Build an accurate contact list and achieve more ROI.

 - Reach more number of targeted prospective buyers and improve your sales conversion rates.

-Apart from the above, building your own B2B contact lists provides you a lot of other advantages as well, but it involves a lot of effort and time.
+Apart from the above, building your own B2B contact lists provides you with a lot of other advantages as well; but it also involves a lot of effort and time.
 You got to spend countless hours on the Internet to manually build a targeted & accurate B2B contact list.
 And, this is why many prefer to buy lists rather than having to build one manually.